Zelphirian/MiniNote/README.md

 # MiniNote
 Minimalist sticky note made for personal use, with a focus on simplicity and being unobtrusive.
-Made in Ptyhon with Tkinter.
+Made in Python with Tkinter.